learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: true
   - answer: "d.\tThey don’t exist because they are all in your mind"
     correct: false
-- !Structured
-  question: "7.\tFor which type of scale is it impossible to calculate a mean and standard deviation? "
+- question: "7.\tFor which type of scale is it impossible to calculate a mean and standard deviation? "
   answers:
   - answer: "a.\tNominal"
     correct: true